About us hero

 Ian L. McHarg

-By examining the juxtaposition of urban life with the natural landscapes, and contemplating the potential for spaces that awaken a "transformed state of human consciousness" as noted by Eckhart Tolle (2016) this research endeavors to illustrate humanity's intrinsic connection to the geographic and climatic upheavals of nature which should encourage the deliberate design for the positive evolution of our consciousness, thereby securing our survival.
+By examining the intersection of urban life and natural landscapes, this research explores spaces that can awaken a “transformed state of human consciousness” (Tolle, 2016).
+The study demonstrates humanity’s deep connection to the forms and processes of nature, advocating for designs that support the positive evolution of consciousness—and, ultimately, our survival.

 The title "Sacred" aims to immerse the reader in a spiritual perspective, inviting them to contemplate the profound synergy with awe and respect.
 The symbiotic relationship between nature and humanity is something deserving of reverence and worship, and it should be consecrated accordingly.